 In the future the interaction of an Internet-connected device will be not an option, it will be the norm.

 Additionally, we will stop differentiating between offline and online, digital to analog.
 In our future digital world and in everything related to communication and marketing, 4 major trends will change how consumers live their daily lives.
-We will see that brands will find new and exciting ways to connect with consumers with great results.
+We will see that manufacturing and merchandising companies will find new and exciting ways to connect with consumers with great results.

 DIGITAL MARKETING TRENDS